 Bulk of research is available which has been carried out to explore the dimensions of OCB.
 Podsakoff, Mackenzie, Paine and Bachrach (2000) in their study on OCB found a total of 30 potentially differing dimensions of OCB.
-They drew up seven dimensions based on previous research studies and the rest of the thirty dimensions were actually found out to originating from seven dimensions. dimensions were helping behaviors, sportsmanship, loyalty, Organization organizational compliance, individual initiative, civic virtue and self-development.
+They drew up seven dimensions based on previous research studies and the rest of the thirty dimensions were actually found out to be originating from seven dimensions.
+These dimensions were helping behaviors, sportsmanship, organizational loyalty, Organization compliance, individual initiative, civic virtue and self-development.
 Bateman & Organ (1983) presented only five damnations of OCB.
 These dimensions are discussed below for the purpose of clarity.